First Setup

 - Send Messages / Embeds for the dashboards, score breakdowns, and status updates inside threads.

-- Read Message History so it can find and process screenshots posted in threads.
+- Read Message History so it can find and process evidence posted in threads.

 - Attach Files for exporting packs and sharing score reports.